inspire-eu-validation/metadata/A.07.IR225.TGR5.ds.identification.md

 **Test method**

-The test first checks if a unique identifier is given as gmd:identifier and if it is of type MD_Identifier or RS_Identifier.
+The test first checks if a unique [identifier](#identifier) is given and if it is of type MD_Identifier or RS_Identifier.
 The contained code element may not be empty.

+In case of RS_identifier, de codespace element should not be empty.
+In case of MD_identifier, discussion is ongoing on how to match this element against a namespace-identifier in a capabilities document/service metadata.

 If the type of the resource is not dataset or series, this test is omitted.

 # Context

-gmd:identificationInfo[1]/*/gmd:citation/*

 **Reference(s)**